 Q4.
 How can the DECA-P2 be used to measure outcomes for individual children, groups of children, and program evaluation and quality improvement purposes?

-DECA-Preschool – Professional Development And Kit Resources
+Professional Development and Kit Resources

 Q1.
-Do I need to buy DECA-P2 Record forms if I use the web-based eDECA system?
+Do I need to buy DECA-P2 record forms if I use the web-based e-DECA system?

 Q2.
-Can I use my 1999 Strategies guides with the 2012 DECA-P2 Record Form?
+Can I use my 1999 Strategies Guide with the 2012 DECA-P2 record form?

 Q3.
 What training options are available?